sdito000/Spotipydataproject/README.md

 ![iPhone 12, 12 Pro – 1](https://user-images.githubusercontent.com/91847452/149189842-909628f3-08ef-40c3-bc45-de3b0ff0ca8b.png)

 Music is something that has an important part in all of our lives.
 When we listen to our favorite song, we feel good throughout our whole body, since dopamine is released.
 In fact, listening to music is important to our health.
-That’s why we wanted to conduct a data science investigation about popular music.
+That’s why we, Alara Alanbay, Stephanie Dito, Rafi Ahmed, and Michelle Liu, wanted to conduct a data science investigation about popular music.
 What makes a song popular?

 ## _**Motivation**_